logo for nutrition-and-you.com

 • Tarragon essential oil, estragole, may cause skin irritation in some individuals.

-• In addition, according to the "European commission scientific committee on food" estragole and its metabolite 1'-hydroxyestragole may induce hepatic tumor in laboratory animal.
-Therefore reductions in tarragon exposure and restrictions in use levels are thus recommended.
-(Medical disclaimer)
+• Furher, according to the "European commission scientific committee on food" estragole and its metabolite 1'-hydroxyestragole may induce hepatic tumor in laboratory animals.
+Therefore, it is recommended to use in to small quantities.
+(Medical disclaimer).